christopherchristensen/vsk17/LoggingLevelSpecification.md

 ### 4: Warning: warning conditions
 * Network connection slow
+* Almost no space

 ### 5: Notice: normal but significant condition
-* every information of a wrong click to the user
+* Every information of a wrong click to the user

 ### 6: Informational: informational messages
-* every major step of the game
+* Population only still life
+* Stats: still life, spaceships and oscillators
-* every click from the user
+* Every click from the user

 ### 7: Debug: debug-level messages
-* every step of the game
+* Every step of the game
+	* Cell coordinate change of object (x,y)
+	* New cell added
+	* Cell died due to underpopulation
+	* Cell died due to overpopulation
+	* Cells reach next generation